LydiaAbest/Folio/Exercises.md

 To fix this I asked if whether having drips dropping from the watering-can's spout would make it feel more like a watering-can.
 To which he said yes.
 Similarly, I asked if having animations of the sprout in the pot growing up would help it look less like a sink.
 He said yes definitely.

+# Week 11

+Today we are spending a lot of time on our projects in class.
+This is helpful, but also I am still only designing rooms and writing the poetry for each room so I don't have many questions to ask Benjamin, which is unfortunate.
+I know as soon as he is not available I will have tonnes of questions.

+*Final Project - Poetry Writing:*

+As I mentioned before, I am beginning to write the poetry for each season-based room.
+So far I have written a first draft for my summer room (even though I don't have a room design for it yet).
+I am using this poetry writing as an excuse to journal for the first time in my life because I think it's the best way to illustrate my thought processes for this folio.
+Here is my journal page for summer:

+My writing is pretty messy so I'll type out the poetry again here just incase you can't read it:

+*Summer stretches its golden paws
+Across my windowsill.
+Warm cat of life.
+I approach it fast and uncaring.
+Pull the venetian blinds closed,
+There is no place here for life.
+I return to my bed, to rot in the damp
+Coffin of darkness.
+I need to feel close to you.*

+My initial quick edit of this piece is:

+*Summer stretches its golden paws
+Across my windowsill.
+Warm cat of life.*

+*I approach it fast and uncaring,
+Pulling the venetian blinds shut with a clack.*

+*The noise scares the cat away,
+And I retreat to my bed, to rot
+In the damp coffin of darkness.*

+*There is no place here for life.
+I just need to feel close to you.*